 Kahlert Foundation Inc

-The Kahlert Foundation's mission is to provide grants to non-profit organizations to improve the quality of life and well-being of the community in the areas of health care, youth programs, education, veteran organizations, and human services.
-Our focus is in Maryland and Utah but also includes Northern Virginia, Southern Pennsylvania, and Washington DC.
+The Kahlert Foundation's mission is to provide grants to non-profit organizations to improve the quality of life and well-being of the community in the areas of health care, education, youth programs, veteran organizations, and human services.
+Our focus is the states of Maryland and Utah.

 Areas of Focus

-The Kahlert Foundation has five main areas of focus: health care, youth programs, education, veteran organizations, and human services in the Mid-Atlantic area and Utah.
+The Kahlert Foundation has five main areas of focus: health care, education, youth programs, veteran organizations, and human services, mainly providing funding in the states of Maryland and Utah.
 Funding is intended to improve organizations’ capacity to make a positive impact on the local communities and their citizens.
 Grants impacting multiple funding areas are especially appealing.
 Some examples are Outward Bound which impacts youth & education and Primary Children’s Hospital which impacts health care and youth.

 It is our goal to provide better health care for as many individuals as possible.
 This includes hospitals, hospice & palliative care, and organizations providing free physician exams & medicine for uninsured and under-insured people.
 The foundation also supports health care research including cancer, urology, diabetes, and alzheimers disease.
 Health care represents the largest portion of our funding, accounting for about 50% of grants.

 The youth are the future of our country and it is our desire to support programs that develop their skills and values.
 We support a wide variety of youth programs which include education, after school programs, mentorship, and health care.

 The foundation supports K-12 public education with an emphasis on higher education.
 Our children are the next generation of leaders and will have a significant impact on the future of our country.
 Children and adults obtaining degrees greatly benefit our local communities and economy.
 Grants are typically for scholarships and student assistance with a current focus on science, technology, engineering and math (STEM) programs.